Information on Hackney Carriages and private hire taxis

 The council sets the fares for taxis but private hire cars usually charge the same rate.
 A fare card giving details of the charges should be displayed inside each vehicle, and a taximeter automatically calculates the fare.

-The minimum taxi fare set by the council is £3.00, and it rises in 20p increments according to how far you travel.
-As a guide to what your journey may cost, the first mile will be £5.00 and each subsequent mile will be £2.40.
-Vehicles carrying five to eight passengers are able to charge a higher fare, approximately to 1.5 times the normal fare.
+The minimum taxi fare set by the council is £3, and it rises in 20p increments according to how far you travel.
+As a guide to what your journey may cost, the first mile will be £5 and each subsequent mile will be £2.40.
+Vehicles carrying 5 to 8 passengers are able to charge a higher fare, approximately one and a half times the normal fare.

 There are additional charges: